A weekly digest of essential international news and global affairs

 In exchange, Ukraine will facilitate the technical maintenance of transit pipelines, and the U.S. will issue temporary waivers for specific non-military technological imports required by the Russian energy sector.

+While the accord does not constitute a full ceasefire, it is the first formal agreement between the warring parties since late 2025.
 President Trump hailed the deal as a "masterpiece of common sense," while President Zelenskyy emphasized that the truce is a "humanitarian necessity" to prevent total grid failure during the remaining winter months.
 European leaders have expressed cautious optimism, though military activity continues in the Donbas region.

 Sources: The National (UAE) 02/22/26, Al Jazeera 02/23/26, Reuters 02/23/26